-Certified Project Management Practitioner (CPMP)
+8. Certified Project Management Practitioner (CPMP)

-You don’t need any experience to take CPMP certification, but it’s recommended taking the three-day preparation course for the exam.
+You don’t need any experience to take CPMP certification, but it’s recommended to take the three-day preparation course for the exam.
 Proctored by the EC-Council, an organization formed after 9/11 to deal with cyberterrorism, CPMP crosses many methodologies and types of projects, usually more complex ones, and is recommended for project managers looking to add value to their already established skillsets.

-Master Project Manager (MPM)
+9. Master Project Manager (MPM)

 Scrum is part of Agile, which has become a standard in IT projects.
-It is used in software development, for small teams of developers who work in short “sprints.”
-The certification, a great way to get started in the discipline, is offered by the nonprofit Scrum Alliance.
-It teaches you how to properly work in Scrum, it’s values, practices and applications.
+It’s used in software development by small teams of developers who work in short “sprints.”
+The Certified ScrumMaster (CSM) certification, a great way to get started in the discipline, is offered by the nonprofit Scrum Alliance.
+It teaches you how to properly work in Scrum, its values, practices and applications.
 To get certified as a Scrum Master you first must have some knowledge of Scrum.

 Price: Between $995 and $1,395